DataMas/Deep-Learning-Image-Classification/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The repository includes Neural Networks implemented using Keras for image classification.
-Two datasets have been used, the Sign Language Digits Dataset and the Diabetic Retinopathy Arranged dataset.
+Two datasets have been used, the Sign Language Digits Dataset and the Diabetic Retinopathy Arranged Dataset.
+Both datasets can be found on Kaggle:
+- Diabetic Retinopathy Arranged Dataset: https://www.kaggle.com/amanneo/diabetic-retinopathy-resized-arranged
+- Sign Language Digits Dataset: https://www.kaggle.com/ardamavi/sign-language-digits-dataset

 The project was implemented for the purposes of the Pattern Recognition course of the 9th semester of DUTh.

-More about the SIR model: Measuring and Preventing COVID-19 Using the SIR Model and Machine Learning in Smart Health Care

 <!-- GETTING STARTED -->
 ## Getting Started